 14. Great Head Trail

 The Great Head Trail offers spectacular ocean views along a coastal headland that is littered with beautiful wooded sections.
-This trail goes around the edge of San Beach and the Gulf of Maine, providing picturesque views and gram-worthy photo backdrops.
+This trail goes around the edge of San Beach and the Gulf of Maine, providing picturesque views and photo backdrops.

 The wonderful mix of ocean views, rocky scrambles, and hidden history makes this trail one of the best hikes in Acadia national park.